telefonicaid/fiware-keystone-spassword/docs/iotp_saml_idp.md

 ```

 And then a Service Provider must be created and registered into IdP Keystone.
-To achive that get into container and set following env vars:
+To achive that, get into container and set following env vars:

 ```
 export KEYSTONE_HOST="127.0.0.1:5001"